ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/sensitivity-labels.md

 ### Label policy priority (order matters)

 You make your sensitivity labels available to users by publishing them in a sensitivity label policy, which appears in a list on the **Sensitivity policies** tab on the **Label policies** page.
-Just like sensitivity labels (see [the above section](#sensitivity-label-priority-order-matters)), the order of the sensitivity label policies is important because it reflects their priority.
+Just like sensitivity labels (see [Label policy priority (order matters)](#label-policy-priority-order-matters)), the order of the sensitivity label policies is important because it reflects their priority.
 The label policy with lowest priority is shown at the **top**, and label policy with the highest priority is shown at the **bottom**.

 A label policy consists of: